riccardomocchetti/functional-programming-with-aws-lambda/README.md

 };
 ```

 The three functions we just wrote have a few properties that is worth noting.
+They:

-They are generic enough to be applied to every request that is coming into our application.
-They take the whole event as a parameter and they focus on the event attribute they are validating.
+- are generic enough to be applied to every request that is coming into our application;
+- take the whole event as a parameter and they focus on the event attribute they are validating;

-They can be combined together like a chain.
+- can be combined together like a chain.

-`queryParamsIsNull` and `pathParamsIsNull` take the same input and return the `event` if the validation is successful and they can be called in any order.
-The last ring of our chain is going to be `asUserPostEvent` which parses the body in our request and returns the parsed body along with all other request parameters.
+`queryParamsIsNull` and `pathParamsIsNull` take the `event` as input and return the `event` if the validation is successful.
+Furthermore they can be called in any order.

+The last ring of our chain is going to be `asUserPostEvent`.
+It parses the `body` of our request and returns the parsed body along with all other request parameters.

-The validation function for the `POST /posts` request we can now be written as:
+The validation function for the `POST /blogposts` request can be written as composition of our three functions.

 ```typescript
 const validateCreatePostEvent = compose(asUserPostEvent, queryParamsIsNull, pathParamsIsNull);
 ```

-Where `compose` is a utility function present in most FP frameworks that helps us specifying function composition more elegantly.
+`compose` is a utility function present in most FP frameworks that helps us specifying function composition more elegantly.

-We could write the function composition without the `compose` helper in a less readable fashion.
+We could also write our validation function without the `compose` helper in a less readable, but more explicit fashion.

 ```typescript
 const validateCreatePostEvent = (event: APIGatewayEvent) =>
   asUserPostEvent(queryParamsIsNull(pathParamsIsNull(event)))
 ```

+The two definitions are equivalent.
 If we look closely at our second definition of `validateCreatePostEvent` we notice that the functions we pass to the `compose` helper are applied from right to left.

 ## Handling Exceptions

 I need to be completely honest, in the previous section I didn't tell you the whole truth.
-The examples I showed you are really useful to explain Composition, but they all have a major issue.
+The examples I used are really useful to explain composition, but they all have a major issue.
 They all produce a __side effect__.

 > A side effect is a change of system state or observable interaction with the outside world that occurs during the calculation of a result. [[3]](https://mostly-adequate.gitbooks.io/mostly-adequate-guide/ch03.html#side-effects-may-include)

 In every example we've seen so far, whenever we want to fail, we throw an exception.
 This means that we lose control of the program flow.
 The exception needs to be picked up buy something else, and that something else has to deal with it.

-The most common example I've found in my experience is when you want to show an error message to the user of a spring boot application.
-You basically define your exceptions to inherit from a particular class that translates the exception into an HTTP response at runtime.
+The most common example I've found in my experience, is when I want to show an error message to the user of an application written in one of the many web frameworks available.
+The usual approach is to define exceptions to inherit from a particular class that translates the exception into an HTTP response at runtime.

-This introduces the problem that the correctness of my program depends on something else.
-It makes my program harder to test because I can't just rely on my inputs anymore.
-Furthermore, it makes my program less readable because in order to understand how my program behaves, I can't just look at the function itself but I need to consider the context in wich my function runs.
+This introduces the problem that the correctness of the program depends on something else.
+It makes the program harder to test because I can't just rely on my inputs anymore.
+Furthermore, it makes the program less readable because in order to understand how the program behaves, I can't just look at the function itself but I need to consider the context in wich the function runs.

 So how do we avoid this?
 How can we write our program so that we don't create side effects?
 How do we return different values depending on the result of the validation?
 How do we compose our functions so that we have one single flow independently of the result of the validation?

 ## Either Left or Right

-The first step into our getting rid of side effects journey is to understand how we can rewrite our functions so that they don't throw exceptions.
-Let me show you how.
-The answer might be simpler than you expect.
+The first step we need to make to eliminate side effects is to rewrite our functions so that they don't throw exceptions.
 Let's have a look at the following example.

 ```typescript
 const bodyNotNull = (event: APIGatewayEvent) => {